dndubins/ATtiny85/timedISRs/README.md

   OCR1C = 243; // Set betw 1-255 (prescaler=16384, OCR1C=243 -->  2 Hz)
   sei();       // enable interrupts
 ```
 Other than the prescaler, OCR1C is the only number we need to set here.
-It behaves according to the following chart, assuming an 8MHz clock speed:
+It behaves according to the following frequency chart, assuming an 8MHz clock speed: (all table values are expressed in Hz)

 | OCR1C | 	Prescaler: 1 | 	2 | 	4 | 	16 | 	32 | 	64 | 	128 | 	256 | 	512 | 	1024 | 	2048 | 	4096 | 	8192 | 	16384 |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |